 George Grant brought four Angus bulls from Scotland to the middle of the Kansas Prairie in 1873, and these four Angus bulls, probably from the herd of George Brown of Scotland, made a lasting impression on the U.S. cattle industry.
 Farmers took notice of their hearty breeding stock and superior meat qualities.
 The first great herds of Angus beef cattle in America were built up by purchasing stock directly from Scotland.
 Twelve hundred cattle alone were imported, mostly to the Midwest, in a period of explosive growth between 1878 and 1883.
 Over the next quarter of a century these early owners, in turn, helped start other herds by breeding, showing, and selling their registered stock.
 Because of their native environment, the cattle are very hardy and can survive the harsh winters, with snowfall and storms.
 The cattle have a large muscle content and are regarded as medium-sized.
 The meat is very popular in Japan for its marbling qualities.
 Angus beef develops with better marbling than most cattle, which improves flavor, tenderness, and keeps meat juicy while cooking (especially at high temperatures).
 Angus beef is considered the "gold standard" by high end steakhouses and meat connoisseurs across the globe.

 What started out as a simple quest to find the highest quality pastured pork for our family led to a new farm venture.
 When we couldn't find pork that was raised the way nature intended, we decided to take matters into our own hands and dedicate pasture and woodland acreage to heritage breed pigs.
 Pigs are meant to live their lives outside, eating grass, roots, berries, nuts, and anything else they can find for foraging.
 To ensure they have sufficient calories, they also have access to a certified organic, non-GMO ration consisting of only peas and oats.
 We NEVER feed corn, soy, hormones, or antibiotics.
 When available, we also provide an abundance of certified organic vegetables from our good friends and neighbors at Blooming Glen Farm CSA.
 Just like with our beef, it takes much longer to raise pigs this way and costs significantly more, but to us it's worth it.
-Here on our farm, it takes us double the amount of time compared to the commercial pork industry to raise pigs, requiring us at least 9-10 months of grazing time out in the fields.
+Here on our farm, it takes us double the amount of time compared to the commercial pork industry to raise pigs, requiring us nearly a year of grazing time out in the fields.
 This is not the lean and flavorless "other white meat".
-This is real pork with beautiful marbling, a deep red color, and most importantly - FLAVOR!
+This is real pork with beautiful marbling, a deep color, and most importantly - FLAVOR!
 We've had many customers tell us this is the best pork they've ever tasted and we couldn't agree more.
 We're convinced you'll feel the same way too.

 What does your chicken eat?
 Chances are, wherever you're sourcing it from, it's being raised in confinement on a concrete floor and fed nothing more than corn, soy, and antibiotics.
 If the phrase "you are what you eat" is important to you, you'll appreciate how we raise these birds.
 Living on lush green pastures, our chickens eat grass, clover, dandelions, worms, and anything else they can find.
 This meat is very high in Omega-3 fatty acids (the good kind) when compared to industrial raised chicken.
-They are NEVER fed soy or antibiotics.
+They are NEVER fed corn, soy, hormones, or antibiotics.
 Since they are raised outdoors, pastured chicken is very seasonal for us.
 We only raise these birds from April through November, all the while trying to also build up enough supply to keep your needs met through the winter.
 Additionally, we process and package these birds right here on farm, so they never have to endure the stress of transport to another facility.